anirudhbagri/whatsapp-bulk-messenger/README.md

 ## [Not updated actively]

 Whatsapp Bulk Messenger automates sending of messages via Whatsapp Web.
 The tool can you used to send whatsapp message in bulk.
 Program usus a list of numbers and tries to send a prediefined message to each number in the list.

-`Note: The current program is limited to sending only TEXT message` `Note: Another version of similar project is available which supports sending media and documents along with text, please reach out to me on [my email](mailto:bagrianirudh@gmail.com) for more enquiry.`
+Note: The current program is limited to sending only TEXT message

+Note: Another version of similar project is available which supports sending media and documents along with text, please reach out to me on [email](mailto:bagrianirudh@gmail.com) for more enquiry.

 # Requirements